ARION

 “Guys are males,” the panda scoffed.
 “Females get too much attention from the males when we show ourselves to them without clothing.”

-“Before our changes, humans were naked without clothes, with no fur and not enough hair to cover us,” Rod said.
-Then with a smile, he added, “Naked humans cause too many children!”
+“Before our changes, humans were naked without clothing, having no fur and not enough hair to cover us,” Rod said.
+Then with a smile, he added, “Naked humans cause many children!”

 The Sori continued to look puzzled, but Kate waved a hand to get her attention as the sound of rainfall lessened.
 “No doubt many of our customs will be confusing to you,” she said.
 “It’s probably best to discuss something other than our breeding practices.”